markwest1972/voice-controlled-zumo/readme.md

 2. Add camera.
 3. Add obstacle detection.
 4. General refactoring and in line documentation.
+5. Code review and more refactoring.
-5. Add middleware (MQTT and node.red) to make this a real IOT demo.
+6. Add middleware (MQTT and node.red) to make this a real IOT demo.
-6. Pass the Turing Test.
+7. Pass the Turing Test.